 Ah, Paris.
 The city that’s won the hearts of lovers all over the world.
 The city of romance, revolutions and Roquefort, all packaged up in leafy streets, majestic architecture and beautiful green spaces.
 Whether you’re there to stay or just passing through, there’s no better place to spend a 24-hour break than France‘s beautiful capital.
-Here’s our guide to what to do in Paris.
+Here’s our guide to what to do for 24 hours in Paris.

 For the Newcomer – The Sights